A Novel Design for a Novel Process

 In order to be successful, each of the components must work together.
 Ultimately, the reverse auction requires information about how much bidders are willing to pay for spectrum licenses in the forward auction; and the forward auction requires information regarding what spectrum rights were tendered in the reverse auction, and at what price; and each of these depend on efficiently repacking the remaining broadcasters.

-Finally, though the processes involved in conducting the incentive auction have complex aspects, the FCC has proposed an overall structure that would place the overwhelming share of the computational burden on the Commission itself.
-The actual implementation, while it will be thoroughly explained and illustrated in technical documents and rules, is designed to place the complex elements “under the hood,” with an aim to make participation as straight-forward and easy as possible from the bidder’s perspective.
+Though the processes involved in conducting the incentive auction have complex aspects, the FCC has adopted an overall structure that places the overwhelming share of the computational burden on the Commission itself.
+The actual implementation, while it will be thoroughly explained and illustrated in technical documents and subsequent public notices, is designed to place the complex elements “under the hood,” with an aim to make participation as straight-forward and easy as possible from the bidder’s perspective.